CybersecurityMom/aqs-corner-senior-cybersecurity-framework/README.md

 The mission is simple:

-> **Make cybersecurity teachable, believable, and usable for seniors — without losing the integrity of the original frameworks.**
+> **Make cybersecurity teachable, believable, and usable for seniors — without losing the integrity of the original standards.**

 ---